Real Estate Agent Safety

 Statistically, women are more at risk than men when it comes to workplace safety concerns.
 This risk is magnified by working alone: as estate agents frequently do while showing prospective buyers and renters around empty properties.

 People often think that it’s not going to happen to them, or it wouldn’t happen in the area they work, but the truth is that it can happen to anyone at any time.
-Therefore, it’s essential for female estate agents to be as best prepared as possible:
+Therefore, it’s essential for female real estate agents safety that they are as best prepared as possible:

 1. Trust your instincts – if something feels wrong, it probably is.